dcos/dcos-ui/README.md

   npm run serve
   ```

-After install all development dependencies and configuring your local environment (steps 1-4 above), you can run test by running `npm test`.
+After installing all development dependencies and configuring your local environment (steps 1-4 above), you can run test by running `npm test`.
 You can build assets, without actually running the DCOS UI server by running `npm run dist`.
 If you are actively developing, you may want to run `npm run livereload` to avoid having to refresh your browser with every change.

 ## Adding npm Package Dependencies